utspect/InstaGibPlus/README.md

 - `1` ➜ very strict, no zooming with sniper
 - `2` ➜ looser, zooming with sniper possible
 - anything else ➜ no restrictions

 ## bAllowMultiWeapon

 **Type: bool**
 **Default: False**

-Whether to allow the multi-weapon bug to be (ab)used
+Whether to allow the multi-weapon bug to be (ab)used.

 ## bFastTeams

 **Type: bool**
 **Default: True**

 Whether to allow the use of `mutate FixTeams`, `mutate NextTeam`, and `mutate ChangeTeam <Team>` or not. `True` enables the use of these commands, `False` disables.

 ## bUseClickboard

 **Type: bool**
 **Default: True**

 Enables a set of alternative scoreboards that show the ready-status for players before the match has started.

 ## MinClientRate

 **Type: int**
 **Default: 10000**
 **Unit: B/s**

 The server will force clients to use at least this netspeed.

 ## bAdvancedTeamSay

 **Type: bool**
 **Default: True**